 Sarah’s Personal Story about Breast Cancer …

 Kim asked me to write a bit about my experience with breast cancer for breast cancer awareness month.
 I so appreciate the opportunity to share with women and educators.
-I am a speech language pathologist, consider myself an educator, and have loved working with teachers over many years.
+I am a speech-language pathologist, consider myself an educator, and have loved working with teachers for many years.

 I was diagnosed with breast cancer in March of 2013.
 What I want most to share is that I had no known risk factors.
-I’m now 44, have been a vegetarian for over 20 years, a marathon runner and generally considered myself healthy and fit.
-I’m married, have 2 school age children, and work part time, so have the usual confusion and chaos of mothers everywhere!
+I’m now 44, have been a vegetarian for over 20 years, am a marathon runner, and generally considered myself healthy and fit.
+I’m married, have 2 school-age children, and work part-time, so have the usual confusion and chaos of mothers everywhere!

-In February of this year I noticed a change in my breast.
+In February of this year, I noticed a change in my breast.
 While putting on a running bra in front of our bathroom mirror, I noticed that my left nipple inverted when I raised my arm.
 I had never noticed this before.
 I felt a thickened area of tissue in the same breast, but not a “lump” that I associated with cancer.
-Still I followed up with appointments, of which I was overdue of course (see above mention of children, work and life).
-My first appointment was a diagnostic mammogram, followed by ultrasound.
-I won’t belabor the facts but came out with a negative mammogram and ultrasound, and great relief!

 I was stunned, as I had had a negative mammogram and ultrasound just 4 weeks before!
 (More on this later.)
 I most feared chemotherapy, which I began first, 6 treatments, every 3 weeks.
 After just 2 weeks my hair was falling out in clumps.
 My brave and calm husband shaved my head.
 It was almost a relief to have this behind me.